 Don’t want to switch SIMs or numbers when you travel?
 Here are your carrier options for roaming to minimise bill shock when you return.

-If you’re a contract mobile phone user with one of the big three network carriers in Australia, you have two basic options when it comes to roaming.
+If you’re a contract mobile phone user with one of the big three network carriers in Australia, you have two basic options when it comes to international roaming.

 It's always wise if you know you're going to travel to purchase a roaming allowance from your contract provider rather than simply enabling roaming, because the associated costs can be quite high.
 The following map shows the roaming rates across the globe for Telstra, Optus and Vodafone customers:

 Roaming with a Telstra contract